 The Texas Civil Practices and Remedies Code places certain limitations on who is considered a survivor of the deceased and who can bring action to recover damages from a wrongful death claim.
 These parties include:

 Note that siblings and other relatives are not included in this list.
-These parties cannot file wrongful death claims in Texas; however, if these individuals are designated to represent the decedent’s estate, they may be able to file a survival claim on the estate’s behalf.
+These parties cannot file wrongful death claims in Austin; however, if these individuals are designated to represent the decedent’s estate, they may be able to file a survival claim on the estate’s behalf.

 A wrongful death lawsuit may not address all the financial details associated with the sudden death of a loved one.
 In Texas, when an individual dies as a result of an accident, that individual retains the right to file a civil lawsuit, just as they would have if they had lived.
 That action is brought forward by surviving loved ones, legal representatives, and the administrators of the deceased’s estate.